Black diamond Vs Black Moissanite, Is Moissanite a new term to you?

 He kept looking at it from all different angles, even upside down.
 The stone just didn’t look appropriate although the tester shows Red light with a Beep sound, Still, he is not convinced.

-The optical properties were different, the color was off, the way the stone handled light was odd.
+The optical properties were different, the color was off, and the way the stone handled light was odd.
 He presented the stone to other jewelers, which is followed by confusion, discussions, and opinions.

 The result is here!